Hypnosis Proof Dogs

 - Zigzaged in MOTHER 3.
 Boney is the only member of the party not to go on the Mushroom Samba but that's because he refused to eat the mushrooms rather than any immunity.
 Also, when the hallucination of the protagonist's assumed-dead brother joins the party, Boney indicates its true nature before it attacks.

-- In the 90's British Dennis the Menace cartoon (Dennis and Gnasher stateside) a mad scientist who was using hypnosis to trick the town into buying his useless inventions like toothless combs for bald people.
-He found out it didn't work on dogs by having a 'no dogs allowed' policy in the store.
+- In the 90's British Dennis the Menace cartoon (Dennis and Gnasher stateside) a mad scientist who was using hypnotizing music to trick the town into buying his useless inventions like toothless combs for bald people.
+He found out it didn't work on dogs and got around it by having a 'no dogs allowed' policy in the store.

 - Scooby-Doo!
 Mystery Incorporated: